Primong/GayetaDarylleIT2104ACP_activities/README.md

 ### String Manipulation
 5.1 String Formatting: Python's string formatting (f"...") is used to generate readable and user-friendly output when displaying player details.
 This helps present player information in a clear, readable format.

+### Control Flow
+6.1 Conditional Statements: if-else statements are used to check conditions, such as whether a player is found during the search or update process.
+For example, if the user enters an invalid ID, the system informs the user that no such player exists.

+### Gender Statistics
+7.1 Gender Statistics: The show_gender_statistics() method counts and displays the number of male and female players.
+This is done using Python's sum() function combined with list comprehensions.
+It iterates over the self.players list and counts the gender occurrences.

+### Error Handling
+8.1 Try-Except: Error handling is employed to prevent the program from crashing due to invalid input.
+For example, if a user enters a non-integer value for the player’s age or rank, the program will catch the error and ask for the input again.
+This ensures the program remains robust.

+### Main Program Execution
+9.1 The system starts by creating an instance of the BadmintonPlayerManagementSystem class and calling the run() method, which keeps the system running and waiting for user input.

+# lV.
+SDG 5: Gender Equality